amitayd/grunt-browserify-jasmine-node-example/README.md

 # grunt-browserify-jasmine-node-example [![Build Status](https://travis-ci.org/amitayd/grunt-browserify-jasmine-node-example.png)](https://travis-ci.org/amitayd/grunt-browserify-jasmine-node-example)

+Forked from [amitayd](https://github.com/amitayd/grunt-browserify-jasmine-node-example) and modified with the following:

+- CoffeeScript instead of vanilla JS
+- Environment based configuration (envify)
+- HTML templates with Handlebars (hbsfy)

 An example of how to set up a project for cross-developing for the browser and node.js.

 The example is using jasmine on the browser and jasmine-node for unit testing, but similiar concepts apply for any testing framework which works both on the browser and node.